lisp-docs/cl-language-reference/docs/chap-3/d-e-lambda-lists/_d-e-bb-syntactic-interaction-of-documentation-strings-and-declarations.md

-**3.4.11 Syntactic Interaction of Documentation Strings and Declarations**

 In a number of situations, a *documentation string* can appear amidst a series of **declare** *expressions* prior to a series of *forms*.